Curriculum and Instruction Course Descriptions

-CI 7010: Improving Instructional Effectiveness: Clinical Experience (3 hrs)
+CI 7010: Improving Instructional Effectiveness: Clinical Experience (3 credits)

 Study of teacher behaviors that influence the academic achievement of students.
 Participants learn new effective pedagogy and implement one or more of the various strategies into their diverse clinical placements, gather data, and analyze the impact on student learning.
-This clinical experience can be completed in a student’s current work setting or in a arranged placement determined with their advisors.
+This clinical experience can be completed in a student’s current work setting or in an approved placement determined with their advisors.
+It is the responsibility of the student to find their clinical placement.
 Students in the medical and advanced teaching master’s degree programs must participate in the field experience prior to the completion of their degree.